 In Table~\ref{tab:basic-functions-approximations} these basic non-expansive functions are listed together with their approximations.
 In particular, $\mathcal{D}(Y)\subseteq [0,1]^Y$ denotes the set of finitely supported probability distributions, i.e., functions $\beta : Y \to [0,1]$ with finite support such that $\sum_{y \in Y} \beta(y) = 1$.

-Note that functions $\min$ and $\max$ are slightly generalized wrt.\ Table~\ref{tab:basic-functions} as they can be parametrised by relations instead of functions.
+Note that functions $\min$ and $\max$ are slightly generalised with respect to Table~\ref{tab:basic-functions} as they can be parameterised by relations instead of functions.
 We stress, in particular, that the approximation of reindexing is given by the inverse image, a fact that will be extensively used in the paper.